MattOhare1999/dissertation/documentation/timelog.md

 ### 27 Sept 2019

-*1 hour* Read papers given to me by supervisor
+*1 hour* Brief read of the papers given to me by supervisor

 ### 28 Sept 2019

 *0.5 hour* Installed Anaconda and Jupyter Notebook
 *1 hour* Re-read project guidance notes to give me a full undertsanding.
-Also downloaded Zotero (but didn't set up) as a reference manager.
+Also downloaded Zotero (but didn't set up) as a reference manager

 ### 1 Oct 2019

 *1 hour* Set up Zotero on both pc and laptop.
-There was some troubleshooting involved to get it to work.
+There was some troubleshooting involved to get it to work

+### 2 Oct 2019

+*1 hour* Recommended reading by advisor with notes - A Large-Scale Study of iPhone App Launch Behaviour

+### 3 Oct 2019

+*1 hour* Wrote up week 1 status report and planned for meeting with advisor
+*1 hour* Recommended reading by advisor with notes - A Large-Scale Study of iPhone App Launch Behaviour